cawa-93/vite-electron-builder/README.md

 - You can compile application locally by `npm run compile`.
   In this case, you will get executable that you cat share, but it will not support auto-updates out-of-box.
 - To have auto-updater, you should compile an application and publish it to one or more supported sources for distribution.
 In this case, all application instances will download and apply all new updates.
+This is done by GitHub action in [release.yml](.github%2Fworkflows%2Frelease.yml).

 > [!TIP]
 > This template is configured to use GitHub Releases to distribute updates, but you can configure whatever you need.